 Utah Youth Village is one of the largest foster care programs in the state.
 We typically place one to three children in each home.
 As a foster parent in our program, you will have access to highly trained support staff, including a 24/7 crisis support team.
 Great foster care starts with good teamwork.

 Myths About Foster Care

-There are a lot of misconceptions about being a foster parent.
+There are a lot of misconceptions surrounding what foster care is.
 Sadly, these myths can turn some would-be foster families away.
-These are three of the most impactful misconceptions and their truth about foster care:
+These are three of the most impactful misconceptions and their truth about Utah foster care: